 Work from home they said.
 It will be easy they said.
 You will love it they said.
 Many of you are starting to work from home this week.
-Maybe its because of the pandemic, a new job, or you were given the option with your current job.
+Maybe it’s because of the pandemic, a new job, or you were given the option with your current job.
 Whatever the case working from home is becoming the new normal for many Americans.
 I am an outside sales executive and have been working from home for about 2 years now.
-This is my normal, but for many of you this is new and uncharted territory.
+This is my normal, but for many of you, this is new and uncharted territory.
 Enter blog post with 5 easy tips to staying productive while working from home.

 - Get up at the same time every day.
 When you have a routine it makes your day more productive.
 Many of you have children or pets who make this an easy tip to master.
 But for those of you who don’t, getting up at the same time when your day to day changes might be challenging.
-Make it a priority to set your alarm and get up at the same time everyday to do your pre work or your morning routine before you sit down to start working or head out in the field for appointments.
+Make it a priority to set your alarm and get up at the same time every day to do your pre-work or your morning routine before you sit down to start working or head out in the field for appointments.

 - Make your bed/Pick up your space.
 Sounds simple but makes a huge difference.
 When you make your bed you are less tempted to get back into it.
-I mean we spend 30% of our lives in our beds, and if you are like me its a very cozy spot to be.
+I mean we spend 30% of our lives in our beds, and if you are like me it’s a very cozy spot to be.
 I make my bed so if nothing else I have accomplished one thing that day.
 It also keeps me from getting back into bed even with a computer.
 I don’t like to mess up a perfectly made bed.
 Keeping a tidy space helps with not getting distracted.
-One thing I always try and make sure is to have space picked up, clothes folded, and kitchen clean.
-When your work space and home is a mess you can easily get distracted to clean or relax on the couch.
+One thing I always try and make sure is to have space picked up, clothes folded, and the kitchen clean.
+When your workspace and home are a mess you can easily get distracted to clean or relax on the couch.

 - Get dressed/ Don’t work in your PJs.
-Now this is up for interpretation.
-I say this not for you to sit in your home in business casual or uncomfortable work wear, but to get dressed and not wear your pjs all day long.
-Take a shower put on make up and do your hair all goes into getting dressed.
+Now, this is up for interpretation.
+I say this not for you to sit in your home in business casual or uncomfortable workwear but to get dressed and not wear your pjs all day long.
+Take a shower put on makeup and do your hair all goes into getting dressed.
 Even if you are in casual clothes, getting dressed makes you more productive.

-These tips have been life saving to help me stay focused and keep me hitting my goals.
+These tips have been life-saving to help me stay focused and keep me hitting my goals.
 Stay sane while WFH.